adnaniazi/tailfindr/README.md

 -------------------------

 -   tailfindr currently works on data in the `/Analyses/Basecall_1D_000/BaseCalled_template/` path of the Fast5 file data hierarchy.
 It won't work on data present in, lets say, `/Analyses/Basecall_1D_001/BaseCalled_template/` path or `/Analyses/Basecall_1D_002/BaseCalled_template/` path; such paths are generated if you re-basecall already-basecalled data.
 To avoid this problem, use tailfindr on files that have been basecalled from the raw Fast5 files.
--   If you are using the flipflop model to basecall DNA data, please ensure that the nanopore adaptors are not trimmed off while basecalling.
+-   For DNA data, tailfindr decides whether a read is poly(A) or poly(T) based on finding Nanopore primers/adaptors.
+If you are using the flipflop model to basecall DNA data, please ensure that the nanopore adaptors are not trimmed off while basecalling.
 This can be done by turning off `enabling_trimming` option in the basecalling script.
 The script below shows you how we have basecalled our reads using the flipflop model

 ``` bash
 #!/bin/sh